By: John K.

 Zotero is another open-source and free reference management software like LaTex.
-It is an easy to use tool which collects, organizes, cites, and shares research.
+It is an easy-to-use tool that collects, organizes, cites, and shares research.
 Mendeley Citation Styles is also a free and open-source reference management tool commonly used by research students.
 It has easy-to-install plug-ins for BibTex, LibreOffice, and Word.

 Endnote Citation Styles is a commercial management software commonly used for managing references and bibliography in research papers.
 It has an easy-to-use interface that allows students to manage citations and bibliographies with ease.

 These tools are very easy to use.
 Once you get familiar with them, you can easily format the bibliographies in your papers with these tools.
 But, if you need help, we are always there for you.
-5StarEssays.com is a legit essay writing service that provides quality help for research papers and other academic papers.
+5StarEssays.com is a legit ‘ write my essay’ service that provides quality help for research papers and other academic papers.

 All you have to do is place an order and get your paper done within your given deadline.

 MLA citation style is the most common kind of citation style.
 It is used in humanities and it is usually based on the parenthetical citation format.

 Harvard referencing style is used to cite sources in education and social and behavioral sciences.
 APA style is most commonly used in scientific studies and papers.